 The Facebook Store Interface also allows the sharing and tagging of products in posts on your page that link directly to your products.

-3. Strategic Product Listing SEO
+3. Strategic Product Listing SEO for Your Ecommerce Website

-Search Engine Optimization (SEO) is essential for your overall success with online marketing.
+Search Engine Optimization (SEO) is essential for your overall success with ecommerce marketing.
 You need to optimize your product detail pages (PDPs).
 Write on-page content that uses the keywords potential customers are typing into search engines.

 What do you Google when you need to buy something?
 If you need a new TV, do you look up the brand of TV that you enjoy?
 Or do you search for the size and additional capabilities such as built-in streaming services?
 Take time to conduct keyword research through any of the many free and paid tools available online.
 Don’t overdo things, though: be strategic with using keywords and write your content around how people are searching for your products or services.